Electronics Production #

 - Make sure the copper board you are using is also flat (smaller boards are less likely to wrap and bend)

-- Place board on the bottom left corner, slightly offset, and use a plastic board to put pressure on the board and ensure cohesion
+- Place board on the spoilboard over an area that it relatively flat and use a plastic tool to put pressure on the board and ensure cohesion

-- Push end mill up quite far, almost to tapered part, then start tightening
+- Get 1/64" end mill from the shelf, and carefully place inside of the machine using two fingers.
+Push end mill up quite far, almost to tapered part, then start tightening

 - Under “roland srm milling machine” mod > select origin: x, y & z

-- Select z height: 10 mm > lower again if needed and move the x or y to make sure the end mill is in the middle of the stock
+- Select z height: 10 mm > lower again if needed (it was set to 2mm for my cut) and move the x or y to make sure the end mill is situated on the bottom left corner of the stock

 - Loosen end mill again, and release underneath your finger until it touches surface